cknitin/WPF-Questions/README.md

 and keyboard, for instance).
 However, all drawing functions have been passed on through DirectX to provide monumental improvements in performance.

-## Resources in WPF
-Resources are values stored in a dictionary, Generally we provide a key and get back some sort of objects.

 ### User32 in a limited capacity

 WPF uses User32 in a limited capacity to handle the routing of your input controls (your mouse and keyboard, for instance).
 However, all drawing functions have been passed on through DirectX to provide monumental improvements in performance.